 Within a month of his wife's death, Luther Moses moved from the house and put it up for sale.
 It remained unsold for seven years--though it was rented out for several of those years--until it was purchased by Rosetta Scowden, the wife of renowned Cleveland engineer, Theodore Ransom Scowden.
-In 1852, Scowden, who had designed a waterworks for the City of Cincinnati, came to Cleveland and designed this city's first modern system.
+In 1852, Scowden, who had designed a water works system for the City of Cincinnati, came to Cleveland and designed this city's first system.
 Because of the effects of Cleveland's early industrialization and population growth on the Cuyahoga River and Lake Erie, drinking water was becoming dangerously contaminated, leading to cholera and other disease epidemics.
 To combat this contamination and disease, Scowden designed a waterworks that included an intake pipe that went well out into the Lake where the water was cleaner, an engine house near the shoreline that pumped the clean water uphill from the Lake, and a reservoir that held and distributed this water to Cleveland residents.